Baffled Knight, The [Child 112]

 You shall not when you would.

-The man that will nocht whan he may,
+The man that will nocht quhen he may

 The bit about a maid within and a fool without also has some literary parallels.
-J. L. Laynesmith, The Last Medieval Queens: English Queenship 1445-1503, Oxford, 2004 (I use the 2005 paperback edition), pp. 135-136, tells a tale of the time of Edward IV.
+Laynesmith, pp. 135-136, tells a tale of the time of Edward IV.
 Edward's physician reportedly forecast that this wife's first pregnancy would produce a son.
 He hung around hoping his prediction would be confirmed.
 And was promptly told, "whatsoever the queen's grace hath here within, sure it is that a fool standeth there without."
+And, indeed, the first child of Edward IV and the former Elizabeth Woodville was a daughter, Elizabeth of York.

 The song "Jock Sheep" is clearly a rewrite of this, with an anti-feminist ending, and as such was lumped with Child 112 in earlier versions of this index.
 But it is distinct enough, and survives widely enough on its own, that we now split the two.
 As does Roud.
 (Thanks to Ben Schwartz for doing the research to split them.) - RBW